desjare/grumpyplayer/README.md

 * gui (glfw3)
 * streamer (curl)

+Overall I think it is a good example of how to use ffmpeg to decode a video from file or stream and use the viddeo and audio media for playback.

 <h2>Credits</h2>

 I used and inspired myself of several projects writing the player so here are some credits.
 Sometimes I took things as his but most of the time I modified them to add some features or rewritten them partially.
 Licensing of all those projects are sometimes unclear.